stackrlabs/go-daash/README.md

 ### Additional requirements

-Avail and EigenDA runs via external RPC providers however Celestia requires a running light node to be able to post blobs through `go-daash`.
+Avail and EigenDA run via external RPC providers while Celestia requires a running light node to be able to post blobs through `go-daash`.

 For Avail, you need to provide the path to a JSON config file with the following structure: